 The problem isn’t just with astronomy, others pointed out.
 But astronomy has long had a reputation as being relatively inhospitable to women and it’s seen some high-profile cases of harassment.
 Those include that of Marcy, who was alleged to have harassed students on several campuses, with arguably minor disciplinary action from Berkeley (which said its hands were largely tied).
 Most recently, Science reported that Caltech suspended Christian Ott, a professor of theoretical astrophysics, for gender-based harassment.
 (In an email to Science, Ott said he couldn't confirm or deny the report.)

-The American Astronomical Society discussed the issue broadly at its annual winter meeting earlier this month).
+The American Astronomical Society discussed the issue broadly at its annual winter meeting earlier this monthon harassment? -sj***Need to check and will add what I find----CF*** No it was anothr panel so I took out----CF).
 And Meg Urry, the society’s president, wrote about the issue this week for CNN, saying a society survey indicated some 82 percent of respondents had heard sexist remarks from their peers, 44 percent heard sexist remarks from supervisors and 9 percent experienced physical harassment from peers or supervisors.

 “The [society] is taking steps to solve the problem of harassment in astronomy,” Urry wrote.
 “It helps that there are many women astronomers these days.”